Crunchy Amaranth Granola

-Amaranth, used by the ancient Aztecs, is a complete protein source boasting eight essential amino acids and a host of other nutrients.
-It is naturally gluten free – it’s a seed, not a grain.
-I make a simple porridge with soaked amaranth, cinnamon, a few blueberries and a drizzle of honey, but I love this nutty granola with apples and a little nut-milk or Coyo.
+Amaranth, used by the ancient Aztecs, is a complete protein source boasting all nine essential amino acids and a variety of other nutrients.
+It is naturally gluten free – it’s actually a seed, not a grain.
+I usually make a simple porridge with soaked amaranth, cinnamon, a few blueberries and a drizzle of honey, but I love this nutty granola with apples and a little milk or yoghurt.
 It’s always best to soak overnight if you can.

 - 250g amaranth, soaked 12-24 hours